rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_use.md

     11. **Autosave** Enables or disables the automatic save feature in RokPad.
 [72%, 56%, sw]
     12. **Autohide Fold Widget** Determines if the fold widgets next to the gutter should be automatically hidden or always visible.
 [77%, 40%, se]

-1. **Theme** sets the theme you'd like to have applied to the RokPad editor.
+1. **Theme** sets the theme you would like to have applied to the RokPad editor.

 2. The **Font size** option sets the font size within RokPad.